Skip to content

 This is true whether you’re writing books, booklets, blog posts, or articles.
 And, it’s true whether you’re writing for yourself or if you’re a ghostwriter for individuals or businesses.
 The more you write, the better you’ll get at it.
 The more writing of any type you do, the better you’ll get, just like the adage, ‘practice makes perfect.’

-But, what does it mean to get better at writing?
+But what does it mean to get better at writing?

 Structure

-One aspect of writing improvement is the ability to create a well structured article or story.
+One aspect of writing improvement is the ability to create a well-structured article or story.
 It should begin with an interesting or hooking introduction.
 The beginning lets the reader know what the piece will be about.
 And, it should move smoothly into the middle.
 You might think of the beginning as the appetizer to a meal.

 The middle is the content substance.
-You let the reader know what the story will be about in the beginning, the middle follows through and embellishes on the topic.
-The middle is the meat and potatoes of the story or article, and it should move smoothly into the ending, or conclusion.
+You let the reader know what the story will be about in the beginning, and the middle follows through and embellishes on the topic.
+The middle is the meat and potatoes of the story or article, and it should move smoothly into the ending or conclusion.

 The ending wraps things up.
 It should wrap up any loose ends and tie the piece up into a nice package.
 It needs to leave the reader satisfied.
 You can think of the ending as the dessert.

-The more you write, the easier it becomes to create content that is well structured and smooth.
+The more you write, the easier it becomes to create content that is well-structured and smooth.

 Focus

 Think of your story as having a road map.
 You need to get from point A to point C (beginning, middle, and end) with as little deviation as possible.
-Your reader is following you down the road and you don’t want to lose him.
+Your reader is following you down the road, and you don’t want to lose him.

 If you give your reader any reason to pause or divert his attention from the main point of your story, you’ll lose him.
 People have a short attention span today; they want the information as quickly as possible and with as little effort as possible.